 Departmental Honors Program

-In addition to the above requirements for the major program, the Honors candidate will take Russian 498-499 during the senior year and prepare a thesis on a topic approved by the Department.
-As they consider potential Honors essay topics, students are invited to consult the complete list of theses written in the department.
-Students who anticipate writing on topics that involve expertise in Russian history or politics should request permission to work under the direction of Professor Sergey Glebov.
-All Honors candidates should insure that their College program provides a sufficiently strong background in their chosen discipline.
+In lieu of the Capstone requirement, the Honors candidate will enroll RUSS 498-499 during the final two semesters of study and prepare a thesis on a topic approved by the Department.
+They will present an overview of their thesis work at the Department Capstone Symposium along with majors pursuing capstone projects.
+Students who anticipate writing an Honors essay on a topic that focuses on Russia's social history should consult with Professor Glebov (History) or may request to work under his direction.
+All Honors candidates should ensure that their College program provides a sufficiently strong background in their chosen discipline.